yduh/VLQ-CombineFW/README.md

 For any other requests above the list, you can always make it yourself by getting the fitting results from the corresponding root files.

-A collection of commands to make plots above is in plotter.sh, do:
+A collection of commands to make the plots above is in plotter.sh, do:

     ./plotter.sh